pulumi/docs/content/blog/build-publish-containers-iac/index.md

 > Note that this requires that our client can pull from our provisioned registry, which may require cloud-specific authentication first.

-To redeploy changes to the `Dockerfile` or anything that image depends on, including application code, just rerun `pulumi up`.
-It will detect the differences, rebuild and repush the minimal layer changes necessary to update and retag the repository image, and then export the resulting image name.
+To redeploy changes to the `Dockerfile` or anything that image depends on, including application code, rerun `pulumi up`.
+It will detect the differences, rebuild and re-push the minimal layer changes necessary to update and retag the repository image, and then export the resulting image name.

 To see this in action, change the `Dockerfile`'s contents to: